don55odhiambo/pizza-ip-4/README.md

 # PIZZA MANIA
 This is a pizza ordering web application where the customers can order their pizzas according to their differnce in size and also toppings.
 ### livelink:
-### screenshot
+### screenshot:

 ### BDD
 - someone should be able to choose the size and toppings of the pizza and a price should equally indicate their prizes differently.
-- If a customer orders a pizza delivery ,there should be a alert that indicates that the order will be delivered to the customers station
+- If a customer orders a pizza delivery,there should be a alert that indicates that the order will be delivered to the customers location.

 ### setup
 - clone the project .navigate to project folder.open the project with your text editor.